darraghoriordan/eslint-plugin-nestjs-typed/README.md

 };
 ```

-Fails (SecondService is not used in the factory)
+FAILS because SecondService is not used in the factory - this is probably a developer error where they meant to inject the second service.

 ```ts
 export const MyOtherInjectableProvider: Provider = {